johnwyles/github-activity-generator/README.md

 - ✅ Perfect for populating test repositories
 - ✅ Useful for visualization examples
 - ❌ Don't misrepresent your actual work history
+- ❌ Don't use for misleading employers or clients

 ---